Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Nambu tensor algebra

 and yields coordinates of a tensor of type $(2,0)$.

 In the following, most derivations will start from tensors obtained from a set of operators.
 New tensors will be built by applying transpositions, linear combinations or tensor networks.
 Ultimately, observables will necessarily be $(0,0)$-tensors, insuring Nambu invariance.
 In standard many-body perturbation theory, theoretical predictions are independent of the choice of the single-particle basis of $\mathscr{H}_1$.
-In the NCPT developed in Sec.~\ref{sec:covPT}, this independence of theoretical predictions is extended to the choice of basis of $\mathscr{H}^e_1$.
-The latter includes Bogoliubov transformations as a sub-case.
+In the NCPT developed in Sec.~\ref{sec:covPT}, this independence of theoretical predictions is extended to the choice of basis of $\mathscr{H}^f$, thus including Bogoliubov transformations.